hydrogen-music/documentation/README.md

     However, if you *really* need to, go ahead and try it.
 Just be sure to test that it will match the strings for translation.

-* If you change indention... in tags... be careful how that affects the .po files.
+* If you change indentation... in tags... be careful how that affects the .po files.
 For example, if you had:

         <foo><bar>bat</bar><baz>zap</baz></foo>